armanriazi/typescript-all-in-one/workspace/promise.md

+What is a traditional callback in TypeScript?
+A function that is passed as an argument to another function and is called when the operation is complete.

 ## Promise

 The `Promise` class is something that exists in many modern JavaScript engines and can be easily [polyfilled][polyfill].
 The main motivation for promises is to bring synchronous style error handling to Async / Callback style code.